dcreager/libcork/docs/hash-table.rst

 is based on the public domain hash table package written in the late 1980's by Peter Moore at UC Berkeley.

 The keys and values of a libcork hash table are both represented by ``void *`` pointers.
 You can also store integer keys or values, as long as you use the :c:type:`intptr_t` or :c:type:`uintptr_t` integral types.
 (These are the only integer types guaranteed by the C99 standard to fit within the space used by a ``void *``.)
-The keys of the hash table can be any arbitrary type; you must provide two functions that control how key pointers are used to identify entries in the table: the *hasher* (:c:type:`cork_hash_table_hasher`) and the *comparator* (:c:type:`cork_hash_table_comparator`).
+The keys of the hash table can be any arbitrary type; you must provide two functions that control how key pointers are used to identify entries in the table: the *hasher* (:c:type:`cork_hash_f`) and the *comparator* (:c:type:`cork_equals_f`).
 It's your responsibility to ensure that these two functions are consistent with each other — i.e., if two keys are equal according to your comparator, they must also map to the same hash value.
 (The inverse doesn't need to be true; it's fine for two keys to have the same hash value but not be equal.)

 The hash table does not take ownership of the keys or values in the table.
 It is your responsibility, as a hash table user, to ensure that